Entrance examinations for organ and church music

 The 2nd round will be held at RDAM between mid-May and end-June.
 If you pass the 1st round, you will be summoned for the 2nd round.

-From end-March, you can find a preliminary schedule of the dates for the 2nd round on the Academy website under “The entrance examinations schedule”.
+From mid-March, you can find a preliminary schedule of the dates for the 2nd round on How to apply - EU/EEA applicants and How to apply - non-EU/EEA applicants.

 In the 2nd round, you will be asked to perform a programme of 30 minutes' duration.
 Please find the repertoire requirements below.